 Tube: Temple Station

-For a child-friendly atmosphere in the heart of London, head along to St Clement Danes where the famous Oranges and Lemons service takes place before Easter on 18th March.
+For a child-friendly atmosphere in the heart of London, head along to St Clement Danes.
 The classic English nursery rhyme - "'Oranges and lemons', say the bells of St Clement's" - could be said to be based on this church on the Strand and its bells indeed ring out the tune daily at 9am, 12pm, 3pm and 6pm.
 St Clement Eastcheap also lays claim to being the church featured in the rhyme but don't let a mere technicality get in the way of enjoying the tradition.
 The rhyme rings out on the church bells, the oldest of which is the Sanctus Bell which was cast in 1588 by Robert Mot, founder of the Whitechapel Foundry.
 A church has stood on this prominent spot beside the Royal Courts of Justice, on an island in the middle of the Strand, for over 1,000 years.
 The 'Danes' in the title may well refer to its 9th century construction by the many Danish who lived in England at the time and who dedicated the church to St Clement, patron saint of mariners.
 Mentioned in the Domesday Book of 1086, the church escaped damage in the Great Fire of 1666 but was rebuilt by Christopher Wren in 1681.
 Not so lucky during the Blitz, it was all but destroyed in 1941 and restored in 1958 as the central church of the Royal Air Force.
-The Easter services both take place at 11am on Good Friday, 29th March, and on Easter Sunday, 31st March.

 Dean's Yard, Westminster, London, SW1P 3PA

 People have been worshipping on this site for over 1,000 years, dating back to when Benedictine monks arrived circa 960.
 From these humble beginnings Westminster Abbey has become one of the most famous churches in history, not least because of its awesome architecture, with kings and queens having started and ended their reigns within its majestic walls for centuries.
 But, even though the Abbey has witnessed its fair share of pomp and ceremony - early examples are King Edward's burial and William the Conqueror's coronation - it still retains a tradition of daily worship, counting itself not just as an historic building but as a living church within the Church of England.
-Enjoy a special recital on Tuesday in Holy Week (26th March) when the choir of Westminster Abbey, accompanied by period-instrument ensemble St. James's Baroque, will be performing Dietrich Buxtehude's 1680 cycle of seven Passion cantatas, each contemplating a different aspect of the body of Christ on the cross.
+Enjoy a special recital on Tuesday in Holy Week (22nd March) when The Choir of Westminster Abbey will be performing JS Bach's St Matthew Passion.
 James O'Donnell, the Abbey's organist and Master of the Choristers, conducts.

 Events at Westminster Abbey